-- A completed application for admission
+- A completed application for admission.

-- Official ACT or SAT scores
+- Official ACT or SAT scores.

 - All official transcripts submitted must be evaluated course-by-course by an outside evaluation agency at the applicant's expense.
 Click here for accredited agencies

-Demonstration of English Proficiency (if the student's native language, or their country's official language is not English) by one of the following:
+Demonstration of English Proficiency (if the student's native language or their country's official language is not English) by one of the following:

-- 500 (paper based)
+- 500 (paper-based)

-- 173 (computer based)
+- 173 (computer-based)

-- 61 (internet based)
+- 61 (internet-based)